5 Warning Signs of Orthorexia in Athletes

 Athletes displaying an extreme fixation on only eating “healthy,” “clean,” or “pure” foods is a key warning sign for orthorexia.
 It is important to note that the terms “healthy, clean, and pure” are based on the athlete’s perceptions of health.

 You may observe an athlete obsessed with reading nutrition fact labels and ingredient lists.
 The athlete may follow numerous blogs or social media accounts focused on clean or healthy eating (3).
-In addition, the individual may spend a large amount of time researching food, added ingredients, and meal preparation methods.

 The athlete may also place excessive focus on what teammates are eating and be judgmental of others food choices.
 You may observe the athlete making comments about eating a healthier or superior diet compared to others (4, 8).